-Officer Candidate School (OCS) accomplishes this mission by building the foundations of professional OFFICERSHIP - Leadership, Profession of Arms, Academics and Fitness.
+OCS accomplishes this mission by building the foundations of professional “OFFICERSHIP” — Leadership, Profession of Arms, Academics and Fitness.

 Profession of Arms: Instilling discipline, military bearing, attention to detail, patriotism, pride, and building esprit de corps.

-Academics: Provide candidates a fundamental knowledge of the Naval profession through classroom and practical instruction establishing personal standards of excellence that will remain with the graduate throughout the individual's professional career.
+Academics: Providing candidates a fundamental knowledge of the Naval Profession through classroom and practical instruction that forms the basis for their commitment to the Naval service and establishes personal standards of excellence which will remain with the graduate throughout the individual’s professional career.”

 Below are different categories of students and is the required paperwork for successful in-processing.
 Students must review each section for applicability and required documentation.

 All documents must be original or court certified copies.
 Photo copies, NRD copies, and notarized copies WILL NOT be accepted.
 All paperwork turned-in for in-processing will be returned.